lazylier/mention_alert/README.md

 If alert has no argument, or any other than on or off, it will print the current status

-The other commans are alert_reset to erase all nicknames, and alert_test to play the alert sound.
+The other commands are alert_reset to erase all lists, and alert_test to play the mention sound.

 # Lists